eProsima/Fast-DDS/QUALITY.md

 All changes to *eprosima Fast DDS* occur through pull requests that are required to pass all CI tests.
 In case of failure, only maintainers can merge the pull request, and only when there is enough evidence that the failure is unrelated to the change.
-Additionally, all pull request must have a positive review from one other contributor that did not author the pull request.
+Additionally, all pull requests must have a positive review from one other contributor that did not author the pull request.

 ### Change Requests [2.i]